-The current process of communication between business and customer is as follows: The customer has to save the businesses number on their smartphone in order to send an intitial message on WhatsApp to the business.
+The current process of communication between business and customer is as follows: The customer has to save the businesses number on their smartphone in order to send an initial message on WhatsApp to the business.
 Only then the business is allowed to send messages.
-For the customer this does not feel like a trusted, personal procedure and for businesses it is a highly inefficient process.
+For the customer, this does not feel like a trusted, personal procedure and for businesses it is a highly inefficient process.

 By opening up, WhatsApp is aiming to offer a simplified way for businesses to interact with customers.
 The business version helps businesses from various areas such as e-Commerce, banking or air transportation to map different processes.

-Why do more than 60% of germans use WhatsApp?
-It’s pretty simple: WhatsApp allows users to chat to friends and family and exchange messages, pictures and other content.
-They can stay in contact whenever they want adapting the communication to fit their daily routine.
+Why do more than 60% of Germans use WhatsApp?
+It’s pretty simple: WhatsApp allows users to chat to friends and family and exchange messages, pictures, and other content.
+They can stay in contact whenever they want to adapt the communication to fit their daily routine.

 What changes is that business messages appear yellow and not green as they would with friends and family.
 This allows fast distinguishing between the sort of receiver of messages and prohibits sending a message to a business instead of a friend by mistake.
 Business accounts with a verified phone number will also appear with a green check mark, similar to the way social media account are marked as verified.